 Raise your hand if you love germs.
 Ok – how about mold?
 Mildew?
 I have a pretty good hunch that unless you’re a mycologist you’re hand’s not up in the air.

 Bacterial and mold contamination cause enormous amounts of harm.
-In the U.S., about 4.6 million cases of asthma are attributed to mold exposure.
+In the U.S., about 4.6 million cases of asthma are attributed to mold exposure according to the Global Indoor Health Network.
 And worldwide, millions are hospitalized every year for bacterial infections.

 So – I think we can all agree that reducing bacterial and mold contamination is a good thing.
 Which is where antimicrobial plastics come in.